Actively Recruiting

 You may qualify if you...

-- Patients with Axial Spondyloarthritis
+- Patients with axial spondyloarthritis

-- Willing and able to wear a smartwatch
+- Willing and able to wear a smartwatch regularly

-- Able to regularly complete patient-reported outcome surveys at home
+- Able to complete patient-reported outcome surveys at home regularly

 You will not qualify if you...

-- Do not own an iPhone
+- Do not have an iPhone

 AI-Screening